-Factory default config - no The MDM-1 system switched back to the factory default configuration, because there is no

-configuration found configuration file.

-The MDM-1 system switched back to the custom

-Factory default config - incompatible default configuration, because the configuration

-configuration data file is not for this type of system. (i.e. MDM-1S

-not MDM-1)

-Factory default config - incompatible version The MDM-1 system switched back to the factory

-or custom default configuration, because the

-configuration file is of the wrong version.

-Factory default config - encrypted config file The MDM-1 system switched back to the factory

-or custom default configuration, because the

-configuration file is either defect or the decryption

-is not possible.

-Factory default config - no valid xml config file The MDM-1 system switched back to the factory

-or custom default configuration, because the

-configuration file is defect.
+Factory default config - no configuration found The MDM-1 system switched back to the factory default configuration, because there is no configuration file.
+Factory default config - incompatible configuration data The MDM-1 system switched back to the custom default configuration, because the configuration file is not for this type of system. (i.e. MDM-1S not MDM-1) Factory default config - incompatible version The MDM-1 system switched back to the factory or custom default configuration, because the configuration file is of the wrong version.
+Factory default config - encrypted config file The MDM-1 system switched back to the factory or custom default configuration, because the configuration file is either defect or the decryption is not possible.
+Factory default config - no valid xml config file The MDM-1 system switched back to the factory or custom default configuration, because the configuration file is defect.

-9.2.7 Update Error Messages
+10.2.7 Update Error Messages